jiaxicheng/xc_python/README.md

   - xauth: based on tkdev library and xauth, need X-support and DISPLAY
   - jupyter: based on Jupyter node and no tkdev library and xauth are required - Editing handled on web.
   - master branch is a mixed of two, since each has cons and pros.
+- xauth branch:
+  - need package: tkdev + xauth
+  - `xauth add` insert into the ~/.xauthrc file to retrieve X credential info on each login
+  - image xc_python3.slim is about 545 MB

 ## Added xauth for matplotlib ##
 On Mar 9, 2016